 Inhale….Exhale… Start writing… Don’t stop, judge, or filter in any way.
 Get it onto the page.
 What are you so-done with?
 What will not survive the strike of midnight on December 31st?

 Explore the facets of your life.
 Home, career, relationships, (might need more paper!) health, behaviors.
 Then get into the energetics.
 List your done-with fears, doubts, hesitations, and grudges…

 Have you been unkind or hurt anyone?
 Apologize.
 Has anyone treated you unkindly – unfairly?
 Forgive them.
 Make amends, Make your peace.
 List your disappointments, and how you’ve disappointed others.
 Where are you kidding yourself? put it down.

 (Breathe) Are you still carrying that bad habit?
 You know the one, the one you said you were done with last year.
 Go ahead and write it down.
 These ripples end here…

 Phew.
 Still with me? great.
 Onward.
 In bold letters across the top of the second sheet, write:

-How i’ve grown and what I’ve learned in 2013.
+How i’ve grown and what I’ve learned in 2104.

-What has living through 2013 revealed to you?
+What has living through 2104 revealed to you?
 What have you accomplished in the different areas of your life? how have you grown, what have you’ve learned, especially those tougher lessons. are you evolving?

 (breathe, steady and evenly) What obstacles have you overcome… what have you gained?
 Where have you surprised yourself in your strength?